glomatico/gamdl/README.md

     gamdl "https://music.apple.com/us/artist/rick-astley/669771"
     ```

-### Interactive prompts
+### Interactive prompt controls
-The following keys can be used in the interactive prompts:
-* Enter - Confirm selection
+* Arrow keys - Move selection
 * Space - Toggle selection
-* Arrow keys - Move selection
 * Ctrl + A - Select all
+* Enter - Confirm selection

 ## Configuration
 gamdl can be configured by using the command line arguments or the config file.
 The config file is created automatically when you run gamdl for the first time at `~/.gamdl/config.json` on Linux and `%USERPROFILE%\.gamdl\config.json` on Windows.
 Config file values can be overridden using command line arguments.